matthewspear/OmniRPG/README.md

 # OmniRPG - OmniFocus to HabitRPG

-OmniRPG is a simple AppleScripts that counts the number of tasks completed over the last day within [OmniFocus](https://www.omnigroup.com/omnifocus), then sends it to a set habit within [HabitRPG](https://habitrpg.com/).
-The script also tallies up completed tasks based on difficulty allowing for varing levels of reward.
+OmniRPG is a simple AppleScript that counts the number of tasks completed over the last day within [OmniFocus](https://www.omnigroup.com/omnifocus), then sends it to a set habit within [HabitRPG](https://habitrpg.com/).
+The script also tallies up completed tasks based on difficulty allowing for varying levels of reward.

 ## Setup
 The setup script (Setup.scpt) creates the three difficulty levels within [HabitRPG](https://habitrpg.com/).
 All you need to do is add your User ID and API Token to the dialog box when prompted.
 User ID and API Token which can be found [here](https://habitrpg.com/#/options/settings/api).
 Setup.scpt should only be ran once to avoid creating duplicate habits.